Lindbladian dynamics of the Sachdev-Ye-Kitaev model: Random quadratic jump operators

 In the frequency domain, a useful quantity to analyze is the spectral function defined by

 The spectral function can be interpreted as a probability distribution.
 Indeed, our numerical solutions satisfy the normalization condition $\int_{-\infty}^\infty \frac{d\omega}{2\pi} A(\omega) = 1$.
 We compare the spectral function to a Lorentzian distribution.
 Figure \ref{spectral-function} demonstrates that for large dissipation strength $K$, $A(\omega)$ is well approximated by a Lorentzian.
-We see the same effect when we vary the number of jump operators: at large $R$, the spectral function is well described by a Lorentzian.
+We see the same effect at large $R$, that is, for a large number of jump operators.
+The Lehman representation for Lindbladian systems \cite{Scarlatella_2019} suggests that when the spectral function is Lorentzian the eigenvalue with the largest non-zero real part is purely real.
+This is consistent with our finite $N$ numerics in the next section.